-Head of Compliance
+Head of Compliance (continued)

-- Review Know Your Customer (KYC) documents uploaded by the branches into Misys.
-The KYC quality assurance is a highly critical process given that KYCs are the basis of customer profiling (High, Medium and Low Risk) for the organization and is the primary tool for determining the level of AML/CFT risk in light of regulations and policies; - Periodic Compliance Reviews of local branches/operations and investigate and raise queries with respective branches/units in order to analyze out of pattern transactions which are verified to the information already available in the system/account opening forms /other supporting documents; - Build a strong Compliance culture across HBL Mauritius through continuous training efforts focused at educating branch staff on the criticality of completing KYC accurately and how it culminated into the overall management of regulatory, AML and reputational risk for the Bank.
-These training and awareness sessions are executed through lectures and practical demonstrations; - Review the Alerts generated through AML solution (Mantas) & Safewatch filter; - Monitoring & identifying suspicious transactions and their disclosure and reporting to the Regulator; - Ensure compliance with FATCA and CRS regulations.
+- Review Know Your Customer (KYC) uploaded by the branches into Misys.
+The KYC quality assurance is a highly critical process given that KYCs are the basis of customer profiling (High, Medium and Low Risk) for the organization and is the primary tool for determining the level of AML/CFT risk in light of regulations and policies; - Build a strong Compliance culture across HBL Mauritius through continuous training efforts focused at educating branch staff on the criticality of completing KYC accurately and how it culminated into the overall management of regulatory, AML and reputational risk for the Bank.
+These training and awareness sessions are executed through lectures and practical demonstrations; - Ensure compliance with FATCA and CRS regulations; - Act as back-up of MLRO; and - Act as back-up of Data Protection Officer.